 Till Mary did appear.

 Mary's mother made some stockings out of the lamb's wool for Mary, and she treasured them.
-However, later in life when Mary was living in Somerville, Mass., the Old South Meeting House in Boston was raising money for restoration work.
+Then, when Mary was an old woman living in Somerville, Mass., preservationists started raising money to save the Old South Meeting House.
 Mary donated the wool from her stockings to the fundraising efforts.
-The stockings were picked apart and wool was attached to cards that said, "Knitted wool from the first fleece of Mary's Little Lamb."
+Volunteers picked apart the stockings and attached the wool to cards that said, "Knitted wool from the first fleece of Mary's Little Lamb."
+They sold like hotcakes.

 Over the years considerable debate arose over who wrote the nursery rhyme.
-Hale, at one point, claimed authorship.
-But it seems most likely that she only wrote part of it.
-Others have suggested that Roulstone took the basics of the poem from an old English rhyme, but was inspired by the Mary Sawyer story.
+Hale originally claimed authorship.
+Others have suggested that Roulstone took the basics of the poem from an old English rhyme, but Mary Sawyer inspired him.